 The rule that denies the locally installed MS Paint application, from executing would show the user accessing that application will this dialog message:

 Application Execution Prevention Processing Example

 Application execution prevention rule processing is sequenced by the relationship between each condition in the rule and the preceding condition.
 For ‘and’ conditions the conditional test must all pass.
 For ‘or’ conditions they are examined as a “one of many” situation.
 The 1st condition in the rule will ignore the ‘relationship’ field as there are no preceding conditions.
-In the following example, we show a rule to allow only 2 very specific versions of “Calculator” given the filename and sizes.
+In the following example, we show a rule to allow only 2 very specific versions of “Calculator” given the cert thumbprint and sizes.

-First, we want to ensure the correct filename, so we add a condition to verify the filename.
+First, we want to ensure the correct path, so we add a condition to verify the filename.
 “Image Name” represents the full path and filename and the only condition where the upper/lower case does not matter.

 Finally, we need to add a second size to allow.
 The difference is we must select a relationship of ‘or’ to indicate “the 1st size or the 2nd size”.
 In the image below, we see all 3 conditions added.
 This can be read as “(image name) AND (1st size OR 2nd size)”.

 For more profile options and best practices please follow this article and download either the SRW or the TK profile.